-5 Things Every Concession Operator Owner Needs to Know
+5 Things Every Concession Owner Needs to Know

 When first getting into the business of owning and running a concession stand, it can seem like a dream come true.
-It is a great way to own a business and to become the boss without all of the expense and overhead of a traditional brick and mortar type company.
-However, concession owners need to realize a few basic truths of getting into the field.
-Knowing some of these things will help to make the mental duress of running a business more bearable.
+It is a great way to own your own business and to become your own boss without all of the overhead and expenses of a traditional brick and mortar space.
+However, concession owners need to understand the basics of getting into the field to help them plan for a successful launch and future business growth.

-People who get into the concession stand business believe that they need to add as many items to their menu as fast as they possibly can.
-This can actually be a poor idea.
-Instead, start your stand with fewer menu options and concentrate on making those items the best they can possibly be.
-Once you establish your stand and brand, you can then start to add in other menu items.
-However, many successful stands have only a handful of different items, including drinks.
-Therefore, think carefully before permanently adding new menu items.
+You may think that you should add as many items to your menu as fast as you can to impress the crowds and gain a following.
+However, this is actually a bad idea.
+Instead, start slowly with fewer menu options, and concentrate on how to make those items the best they can be.
+Once you establish your stand and brand, you can then slowly add in other menu items.
+Keep in mind that many successful stands only have a handful of different items.
+Therefore, think carefully before adding new menu items.

-No matter what type of food you are selling, or how great it might be, it is unlikely that you will experience overnight success.
+No matter what type of food you are selling, it is unlikely that you will experience overnight success.
 Don’t expect to be rolling in the cash by the end of the week!
-It takes work and time to build your brand and to start making real money.
-With perserverance, hard work and a bit of luck, you can make a good living owning a concession stand.
+It takes time and work to build your brand and to start showing a profit.
+With perseverance, hard work and some luck, you can make a good living owning a concession stand.